thei0n/config/README.md

 ## Notes

-In order for nvim to work packer must be installed.
+In order for nvim to work properly packer must be installed.